How to Close a Savings Account: Complete Guide

 Step 4: Monitor Your Old Account

-After your funds clear into your new savings account, you can begin using it.
-However, you may want to keep your old savings account open for a couple of months as you transition to the new account, as long as it’s not costly to do so.
+After you’ve funded your new bank account, you can begin using it.
+However, you may want to keep your old account open for a couple of months as you transition to the new account, as long as it’s not costly to do so.
 This allows you to catch any automatic transactions you forgot to change over.

 Step 5: Download Your Transaction Records

-After you close your account, you’ll typically lose access to your transaction history.
-If you require any records of your banking activities under the old account, or interest earned, download your documentation before you officially deactivate your account.
+Once your account is closed, you likely won’t have access to your transaction history and online statements.
+If you require any records of your banking activities under the old account (say, for tax purposes), you may want to download your documentation before you officially deactivate your account.

 Step 6: Close Your Old Account